gllmlbrt/Alsavo-HassOS/README.md

 # Reflections:
 I am sure there are much smarter ways to run the AlsavoCtrl command and parse the output to MQTT, the docker method is one example.
 One might also have considered re-writing the AlsavoCtrl function altogether instead of the clumsy and inelegant string parsing in NodeRed.
 But I did not investigate this until it was too late as it grew organically without a clear initial plan.
 And here we are, I hope it helps.

-Ultimately the cleanest way to do all this is a proper Home Assistant custom integration (HACS), which would be set-up through a config flow process.
+Ultimately the cleanest way to do all this is rewriting the whole thing in python, and create a proper Home Assistant custom integration (HACS), which would be set-up through a config flow process.
 I do not have the skills to do that, but I would be of course willing to help anyone with the knowledge for that process.

 # F.	Bonus: Control circulation pump from the heat pump
 So one can wire the circulation pump to effectively have the heat pump supply power to the pump when needed for the heat pump.
 But by doing so I lose the ability to control the circulation/filter pump on a schedule for other reasons.